danve93/AI-4-UX/README.md

 3. **Preprocessing Open-Ended Responses**
    - Run `clean_open.py` to clean open-ended responses.
    - Run `translate.py` to translate responses into English.
+   - Run `feature.py` to extract the key features.
+   - Run `themes.py` to extract the key themes.

 ## Requirements
 To run these scripts, install the required dependencies using: